neondatabase/website/content/docs/guides/partner-intro.md

 <DetailIconCards>

-<a href="/docs/guides/partner-get-started" description="Learn the essentials and key steps for integrating with Neon" icon="check">Getting started</a>
+<a href="/docs/guides/partner-get-started" description="Learn the essentials for integrating with Neon" icon="check">Getting started</a>

 <a href="/docs/reference/api-reference" description="Integrate using the Neon API" icon="transactions">Neon API</a>

 <a href="/docs/guides/oauth-integration" description="Integrate with Neon using OAuth" icon="check">OAuth</a>

-<a href="https://neon-experimental.vercel.app/" description="See a sample application using OAuth" icon="lock-landscape">Sample OAuth</a>
+<a href="https://github.com/neondatabase/neon-branches-visualizer" description="Check out a sample OAuth application" icon="lock-landscape">Sample OAuth app</a>

 </DetailIconCards>

 ## Billing

-Learn how to set up quotas on key consumption metrics for your projects.
+Learn how to set limits for your customers and track metrics for projects and accounts.

 <DetailIconCards>

-<a href="/docs/guides/partner-billing" description="Use the Neon API to configure consumption quotas for your customers" icon="cheque">Set up usage quotas</a>
+<a href="/docs/guides/partner-billing" description="Use the Neon API to set consumption limits for your customers" icon="cheque">Configure consumption limits</a>

+<a href="/docs/guides/metrics-api" description="Track usage with Neon's consumption metrics APIs" icon="cheque">Query consumption metrics</a>

 </DetailIconCards>